-Beatty, Joseph. "'Because It is Mine': A Critique of Egoism."
-Connally, William E. Review Essay: " "The Critical Theory of Jurgen Habernas'.
+Beatty, Joseph.
+"Because It is Mine': A Critique of Egoism."
+Brandon, Robert.
+"Freedom and Constraint by Norms."
+Connally, William E. Review Essay: "The Critical Theory of Jurgen Habernas'.
 By Thomas McCarthy."
 Conly, Craig A. "Alienation, Sociality, and the Division of Labor: Contradiction in Marx's Ideal of 'Social Man.'"
 Cooper Jr., John Milton.
 "World War I: European Origins and American Intervention."
 Eichbaum, June A. "Towards An Autonomy-Based Theory of Constitutional Privacy: Beyond the Ideology of Familial Privacy."
 Emerson, Thomas I. "The Rights of Privacy and Freedom of the Press."
 Feinberg, Joel.
 "Civil Disobedience in the Modern World."
 Fried, Charles.
 "Rights and Roles" in Right and Wrong Gavison, Ruth.
 "Privacy and the Limits of Law."
 Geerken, John H. "Pocock and Machiavelli: Structuralist Explanations in History."
 78 Gewirth, Alan.
 "The Basis and Content of Human Rights."
 Graebner, Norman A. "Lessons of the Mexican War."
 Green, Michael B. and Wikler, Daniel.
 "Brain Death and Personal Identity."
-47 Grunebaum, James O. "Two Justifications of Property."
+Grunebaum, James Q. "Two Justifications of Property."
 Gruner, Rolf.
 "Historism: Its Rise and Decline."
 Harsanyi, John C. "Rule Utilitarianism, Rights, Obligations and the Theory of Rational Behavior."
 Hartshorne, Thomas L. "From Catch-22 to Slaughterhouse V: The Decline of the Political Mode."
+Helm, Paul.
+"Locke's Theory of Personal Identity."
 Hirschleifer, Jack.
 "Privacy: Its Origin, Function, and Future."
-67 Hunt, Lester H. "On Improving Mankind by Political Means."
+Hunt, Lester H. "On Improving Mankind by Political Means."
 Klemke, E. D. "Karl Popper, Objective Knowledge, and the Third World."
 Kronman, Anthony T. "Contract Law and Distributive Justice."
 Ladenson, Robert.
 "In Defense of a Hobbesian Conception of Law."
 Machan, Tibor R. "Some Recent Work in Human Rights Theory."
 Mattern, Ruth.
 "Moral Science and the Concept of Persons in Locke."
 May, Glenn A. "Filipino Resistance to American Occupation: Batangas, 1899-1902."
 89 McRae, Kenneth D. "The Plural Society and the Western Political Tradition."
 Megill, Allan.
 "Foucault, Structuralism, and the Ends of History."
 Norton, David.
 "Liberty, Virtue, and Self-Development: A Eudaimonistic Perspective."
 O'Meara, Maureen F. "Towards a Typology of Historical Discourse: The Case of Voltaire."
-Petras, James.
+80 Petras, James.
 "U.S. Foreign Policy: The Revival of Interventionism."
 Pilon, Roger.
 "Corporations and Rights: On Treating Corporate People Justly."
-Rights To."
+65 Rights To."
 Rogers, Tommy W. "Social Science Influence and Its Inter-Relationship With the Criminal Justice System: Law and Constitutional Practice."
 Sankowski, Edward.
 "Freedom, Determinism and Character."
-Skeilsbaek, Kjell.
+Schaffer, Thomas L. "The Practice of Law as Moral Discourse."
+Skejlsbaek, Kjell.
 "Militarism, its Dimensions and Corollaries: An Attempt at Conceptual Clarification."
 Staniszkis, Jadwiga.
 "On Some Contradictions of Socialist Society: The Case of Poland."
-Veatch, Henry.
+84 Veatch, Henry.
 "Is Kant the Gray Eminence of Contemporary Ethical Theory?"
 54 "Plato, Popper and the Open Society: Reflections on Who May Have the Last Laugh."
-Last Laugh."
-Natural Law to Legal Positivism."
+Viera, Jr., Edwin.
+"Rights and the United States Constitution: The Declension from Natural Law to Legal Positivism."